franz-hufana/LumberNet-AI/README.md

 This project presents an automated wood quality inspection system developed as a continuation of the proof of concept titled *Thesis MobileNet*.
 The system utilizes MobileNetV2 and MobileNetV3 architectures to classify wood defects from images, aiming to improve efficiency and consistency in mass production environments.

 ## Features
-Automated classification of wood defects:
+Automated classification of wood defects
-  - Cracks
-  - Fuzz
-  - Knotholes
-  - No Defect

 Graphical User Interface (GUI) for user interaction Real-time image-based detection